Gray May – Brain Tumor Awareness Month

 Brain Tumor Awareness Month

-The statistics regarding brain tumors in children under 19 are upsetting.
 According to the American Cancer Society, brain and spinal cord tumors are the second most common cancer in children.
 These types of cancers account for nearly 25% of childhood cancers.
 Over 4,000 children and teens are diagnosed with brain and spinal cord tumors each year.
-Fortunately, the 5-year survival rate for all combined types of brain tumors is about75%, but this rate can drastically vary from the kind of cancer.
-For example, Glioblastoma is a very aggressive cancer often occurring in the brain, and the survival rate is only about 20%.

-There are over 100 different types of brain tumors.
 Certain types of tumors, such as medulloblastoma, are more common in children.
 In many cases, the exact causes of brain tumors in children are unknown.
 Still, according to research at the Mayo Clinic, most pediatric brain tumors are generally primary brain tumors that form in brain tissues.
 Healthy cells have mutations in their DNA; these mutations divide and grow at an increased rate.
 They spread while destroying healthy cells.
 The consequence is a mass of abnormal cells which develop into a tumor.
 The tumors will either be benign (noncancerous) or malignant (cancerous).

 Brain imaging scan